Detailed Action

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-10 are rejected under 35 U.S.C.
+Claims 10 is rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception without significantly more.
-The claim(s) are directed to a system and a method and recite(s) judicial exceptions as explained in the Step 2A, Prong 1 analysis below.
+The claim(s) are directed to a system and recite(s) judicial exceptions as explained in the Step 2A, Prong 1 analysis below.
 The judicial exceptions are not integrated into a practical application as explained in the Step 2A, Prong 2 analysis below.
 The claim(s) do not include additional elements that are sufficient to amount to significantly more than the judicial exception as explained in the Step 2B analysis below.

 Claim 10:

-A central computer comprising: at least one processor; and at least one memory storing computer-readable instructions that, when executed by the at least one processor, causes the central computer to: receive traffic data; and assign a speed profile to a route section based on the traffic data.
+A central computer comprising: at least one processor; and at least one memory storing computer-readable instructions that, when executed by the at least one processor, causes the central computer to: receive traffic data; assign a speed profile to a route section based on the traffic data; and send speed data that is based on the speed profile to a lane change assistant in an assisted vehicle, wherein the lane change assistant in the assisted vehicle assists or controls the assisted vehicle during a lane change maneuver based on speed data that is based on the speed profile, and wherein the lane change assistant starts the lane change maneuver of the assisted vehicle or indicates to a driver of the assisted vehicle that the lane change maneuver is possible by a release signal.

 Step